dotnet/android/Documentation/guides/messages/README.md

 + XA1017: Target Wear application's AndroidManifest.xml does not specify required 'package' attribute.
 + XA1018: Specified AndroidManifest file does not exist: {file}.
 + XA1019: \`LibraryProjectProperties\` file \`{file}\` is located in a parent directory of the bindings project's intermediate output directory.
 Please adjust the path to use the original \`project.properties\` file directly from the Android library project directory.
++ XA1020: At least one Java library is required for binding.
+Check that a Java library is included in the project and has the appropriate build action: 'LibraryProjectZip' (for AAR or ZIP), 'EmbeddedJar', 'InputJar' (for JAR), or 'LibraryProjectProperties' (project.properties).
++ XA1021: Specified source Java library not found: {file}
++ XA1022: Specified reference Java library not found: {file}

 ## XA2xxx: Linker